svewap/nnhelpers/Documentation/Helpers/Classes/tCA.rst

 \\nn\\t3::TCA()->insertOptions(``$config, $a = NULL``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Fügt Optionen aus TypoScript zur Auswahl in ein TCA ein.
+Inserts options from TypoScript into a TCA for selection.
-Alias zu \nn\t3::Flexform->insertOptions( $config, $a = null );
+Alias to \nn\t3::Flexform->insertOptions( $config, $a = null );
-Beschreibung und weitere Beispiele dort.
+Description and more examples there.

-Beispiel im TCA:
+Example in TCA:

 .. code-block:: php